-Reportable segment liabilities exclude unallocated deferred income tax liabilities, current tax liabilities, bank borrowings, amount due to a related party and other corporate liabilities (mainly including accrued charges of the head office).
+Reportable segment liabilities exclude unallocated deferred income tax liabilities, current tax liabilities, bank borrowings and other corporate liabilities (mainly including accrued charges of the head office).

 There are no unsatisfied nor partially unsatisfied performance obligation that has an original expected duration of one year or more.